What If My Child Has A Drinking Problem?

 Geri, a 16-year-old girl, showed her parents that she had a problem through a phone call that makes every parent’s skin crawl.
 At 2:30am one Sunday morning, well past Geri’s curfew, her parents were called by the emergency department at a local hospital.
 Geri had passed out and cut her head badly at a party.
 Her friends had reacted well, calling 911 and taking her to the emergency room via ambulance.
 She was still quite intoxicated, but an MRI of her head came back OK—no major damage, and after a few stitches, her parents could take her home.
 As they waited in the emergency department, they were shyly approached by Geri’s best friend.
 She explained that she had been struggling to keep Geri under control at parties.
 Geri would raid the liquor cabinets at other peoples’ houses, and she was often so drunk, that her friends would need to sneak her back into her house.
 As Geri had always been “a good kid” and highly responsible, her parents never thought to check more thoroughly on her when she came home with her friends on the weekend.

 Here’s where Geri’s parents were particularly surprised: When they sought help for Geri, they learned that many teens binge drink, often having five or more drinks at a time.
 That was far more that her parents enjoyed after work.
-They also learned that flavored alcoholic beverages are immensely popular among underage drinkers, and that liquor companies may market these drinks explicitly to young drinkers.Geri had started at age 15, still far younger than either of her parents had first drank recreationally, and surveys show that one in three teens have had a drink by age 15.
+They also learned that flavored alcoholic beverages are immensely popular among underage drinkers, and that liquor companies may market these drinks explicitly to young drinkers.Geri had started at age 15, still far younger than either of her parents had first drank recreationally, and surveys show that one in four teens have had a drink by age 15.
 Furthermore, one in five 12- to 20-year-olds drink alcohol, with more than 1 in 10 binge drinking in the past 30 days.

 They also learned of the risks of alcohol to a teen’s rapidly developing brain.
 Teens’ brains are still growing and developing in ways that shape their perceptions of emotions, excitement, danger and some memories.
 Heavy alcohol use during this time of brain development can lead to permanent changes, hotter tempers and greater violence or emotional instability than in adults.
 These aspects of underage drinking can, in fact, be quite dangerous in both the short- and long-term.
 Besides having effects on the brain that last into adulthood, alcohol also impairs judgment.
 This may seem obvious, but one needs to combine the already-lacking judgment characteristic of a non-intoxicated adolescent, with the now worsened judgment of that teen’s brain mixed with alcohol.
 In fact, the effects can be fatal.
 Experts blame alcohol for many drownings and traffic deaths involving teens; underage drinkers are also more likely to commit or be victims of violent crime.
 Furthermore, adolescents who use alcohol are more likely to be sexually active at an earlier age, and have unprotected sex.
-Perhaps most striking, as we noted in the post on teen suicidality (hyperlink to What if my child is suicidal? blog), is that adolescent drinking has been highly linked with contemplating or committing suicide.
+Perhaps most striking, as we noted in the post on teen suicidality, is that adolescent drinking has been highly linked with contemplating or committing suicide.

 Less dramatic, but still very damaging effects include sometimes rapid academic decline, and significant damage to overall health.
 This is because heavy drinking can hamper brain development, memory and learning ability.